Future of Digital Security

 The Ransomware Task Force (RTF)

 The Ransomware Task Force (RTF) combats the national security threat posed by the ransomware scourge with a cross-sector approach.
-In April 2021, the Ransomware Task Force launched its seminal report, “Combating Ransomware: A Comprehensive Framework for Action.”
-The product of over sixty (60) experts, the effort provided forty-eight (48) recommendations and advocated for a unified, aggressive, comprehensive, public-private anti-ransomware campaign.
-Within the first year, 88% of these recommendations saw some degree of implementation, with 25% experiencing significant progress, including among governments and industry.
+In April 2021, the Ransomware Task Force launched its foundational report, “Combating Ransomware: A Comprehensive Framework for Action.”
+The product of over 60 experts, the effort provided 48 recommendations and advocated for a unified, aggressive, comprehensive, public-private anti-ransomware campaign.
+Three years on, 92% of the 48 RTF recommendations have seen some action, with 50% experiencing significant progress, including through legislation and policy adoption.

 AI Foundation Model Access Initiative

-As part of its mission to address complex security issues at the forefront of technological innovation, the Institute for Security and Technology (IST) is leading an effort to study ways in which increased access to cutting-edge AI foundation models–across a gradient of access from fully closed to fully open–drives risk and enables opportunity.
+As part of its mission to address complex security issues at the forefront of technological innovation, IST is leading an effort to study ways in which increased access to cutting-edge AI foundation models–across a gradient of access from fully closed to fully open–drives risk and enables opportunity.

 Facial recognition technology to monitor the population on busy street